-- A. Number of Leaves: The number of Sabbatical Leaves will be equal to 4.5 percent of the total load (exclusive of overloads) of regular faculty positions, including faculty with reduced or pro-rated contracts, plus two (2). - B. Rounding: To determine the number of Sabbatical Leaves, upward rounding will occur at 0.5 and above. - C. Carry Over: In the event that not all Sabbatical Leaves are used in a year, they will be carried over to the next academic year.
+- A. Number of Leaves: The number of Sabbatical Leaves will be equal to 4.5 percent of the total load (exclusive of overloads) of regular faculty positions, including faculty with reduced or pro-rated contracts, plus two (2). - B. Rounding: To determine the number of Sabbatical Leaves, upward rounding will occur at 0.5 and above. - C. Carry Over: In the event that not all Sabbatical Leaves are used in a year, they will be carried over to the next academic year. - D. Excess Leave in 2018-19: If the total number of Sabbatical Leaves funded for AY 2018-19 exceeds the Spring 2017 formula by one (1) leave, then the total number of Sabbatical Leaves funded for the following sabbatical cycle will be reduced by one (1) leave.

-25.03 SABBATICAL LEAVE OPTIONS
+SABBATICAL LEAVE OPTIONS 25.03